SRI-CSL/gllvm/README.md

 an existing directory, then gowllvm will copy the produced bitcode files into that directory.
 The name of a copied bitcode file is the hash of the path to the original bitcode file.
-For convenience, when using both the manifest feature of `gowextract` and the store, the manifest will contain both the original path, and the store path.
+For convenience, when using both the manifest feature of `get-bc` and the store, the manifest will contain both the original path, and the store path.

 Building a bitcode module with clang